Canada PR visa from India

 ECA fees

-Electronic ECA report provided to you C$248
+Electronic ECA report C$264

-ECA report access by IRCC
+ECA report access by IRCC Included

-Electronic storage of your report and verified transcripts for future use
+Electronic storage of report & transcripts Included

-Total cost for Canada PR from India
+What is the cost of Applying for Canada PR from India

 The total cost for a Canada PR visa is 2,500 CAD – 3,000 CAD (varies by number of applicants).